Sights & Attractions

 Su-ngai Kolok, Narathiwat 96120.

-Category : National Parks & Marine Reserves, Royal Project, Research and Development
+Category : Royal Project, Research and Development, National Parks & Marine Reserves

 Attraction Details :

-This last remaining peat swamp forest in Thailand spreads over 3 districts including Tak Bai, Su-ngai Kolok and Su-ngai Padi.
-Covering an area of 192 square kilometers, of which 80 square kilometers are dense forests, the swamp is rich in fauna and flora.
-Major waterways that pass through the area are Khlong Su-ngai Padi, Bang Nara River and Khlong To Daeng, from which the forest derives its name.
+This research and study center is located in one of the last remaining peat swamp forests in Thailand.
+The forest itself is expansive and is spread over three districts, including Tak Bai, Su-ngai Kolok and Su-ngai Padi.
+Eighty of the forest’s 192 square kilometers are covered by dense forests, providing a fertile habitat for the area’s many flora and fauna.
+Major waterways that pass through the area are Khlong Su-ngai Padi (a canal), Bang Nara River and Khlong To Daeng, from which the forest derives its name.

-If driving, take Highway No. 4057 (Tak Bai - Su-ngai Kolok) for about 5 kilometers, then switch to the branch road and proceed for 3 kilometers to Chawananan Road.
-After that, turn left and proceed for 2 kilometers where directional signs that lead visitors all the way to the forest are posted.
+It is recommended to travel by train from Bangkok as the last station is at Su-ngai Kolok.
+Alternatively, cars can be rented at Su-ngai Kolok.
+To get there by car, take Highway No. 4057 (Tak Bai - Su-ngai Kolok) for about 5 kilometers, then turn off and proceed for 3 kilometers to Chawananan Road.
+After that, turn left and proceed for 2 kilometers, where signs will lead visitors to the center.
 For more information, contact P.O.
 Box 37, Su-ngai Kolok

 How to get there :